What actually happens to travelers here.

 Typical cost band: $15,000-50,000

-Common providers: Global Rescue, MedJet, International SOS โ compare current quotes and policy terms before relying on any single provider.
+Common providers: Global Rescue, MedJet, International SOS

 Recommended

-- ๐ก Hepatitis A
+- Hepatitis A

-- ๐ก Hepatitis B
+- Hepatitis B

-- ๐ก Typhoid
+- Typhoid

-- ๐ก Routine vaccinations (MMR, diphtheria-tetanus-pertussis, varicella, polio, flu)
+- Routine vaccinations (MMR, diphtheria-tetanus-pertussis, varicella, polio, flu)

 No mandatory vaccinations for most travelers.
 Yellow fever certificate required if arriving from an endemic country.
-Dengue is present โ use insect repellent, especially during the rainy season.
+Dengue is present — use insect repellent, especially during the rainy season.

-Tap water is generally safe to drink in urban areas and major towns.
+Tap water: Safe to drink — Tap water is generally safe to drink in urban areas and major towns.
 Quality may vary in rural areas and after heavy rain.
 Bottled water is widely available.

 Food hygiene is generally good at hotels and established restaurants.
 Grenada is known as the 'Spice Isle' with fresh local cuisine.
 Try the national dish, oil down, from reputable restaurants.
 Fresh seafood is excellent.
 Use standard precautions with street food.

-International crisis support: Contact your embassy or use international telehealth crisis services.
+English / international line: Contact your embassy or use international telehealth crisis services.

 English-speaking therapists: Limited but available.
 English is the official language so all practitioners speak English.